sw1ft747/soundcache/README.md

 To solve it, go to this folder: `Sven Co-op/svencoop_downloads/maps/soundcache/`.

 Find the folder with the name that starts with IP of the server, open it.
-Then find the `*.txt` file with the name of map on which you have irregular soundcache.
+Then find the `*.txt` file with the name of map on which you have irregular soundcache, delete this file.